ColoradoCoffeeClub/overview/README.md

 # CCC API - Product Overview Section

-Designed and built the back-end API for this microservice, part of a e-commerce retail store selling clothing, shoes, and accessories.
+Designed and built the back-end API for this microservice, part of an E-Commerce retail store selling clothing, shoes, and accessories.

 ## API Routes and Respective Information
 ### List Products